aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/get-scene-information/_index.md

 Scene scene = new Scene();
 ```

-### Step 2: Set Application and Vendor Information
+### How to set application name in Java

 Adding custom metadata helps downstream tools identify the source of the file.
-Here we **set the application name** and vendor using the `AssetInfo` object.
+Use the `AssetInfo` object to **set the application name** (and vendor) before you save the file.

 ```java
 scene.getAssetInfo().setApplicationName("Egypt");